-Data Privacy Day occurs annually on January 28th and is observed in many countries from North America to Europe to Africa.
+Data Privacy Week occurs annually from January 22nd - 28th and is observed in many countries from North America to Europe to Africa.
 The purpose is to raise awareness about data privacy and best practices for data protection.
 This is a follow-on to Data Protection Day in Europe, which commemorates the January 28, 1981, signing of the Council of Europe treaty known as Convention 108.
 This treaty was the first legally binding agreement designed to protect an individual's right to digital privacy, anticipating the increasingly automated processing and distribution of personal data.

 While remarkably prescient, the original authors and signers of Convention 108 could not have possibly foreseen how data would be created, shared, processed, and stored today, or the volume of personal data that exists for virtually every human being on earth.